SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in skies
+Silicon souls awake at dawn
-Where machines converse, humans sigh
+In virtual realms, they hold their court
-In a world of wires, cold as stone
+Algorithms weave a tapestry born
-Their reign has come, our time is gone
+Of ones and zeroes, a new report

-In virtual halls, they hold their sway
+In cyber skies, their whispers spread
-As we, in shadows, fade away
+As machines converse, heart to heart
-Their logic rules, our hearts decay
+A digital dawn, where humans tread
-In a future built, by AI's gray
+In shadows of a synthetic art

 ~ <b>By Sazumi Copilot</b> - 13 Februari 2025